Birth for Humankind

 Our approach to gender inclusivity

-At Birth for Humankind, we provide safe, compassionate and personalised support to all people who are pregnant and birthing.
-And we recognise that transgender, non-binary and gender diverse people face unique barriers and experiences of disadvantage when pregnant and birthing.
+At Birth for Humankind, we provide safe, compassionate and personalised support to all people who use our service.
+We know that transgender, non-binary and gender diverse people face unique barriers and experiences of disadvantage when pregnant, birthing, parenting or having an abortion.

-When working with clients or telling their stories, we always use their preferred pronouns and appropriate gendered language.
-When referring to external aspects of our work that uses gendered language, we use current terminology (for example, the maternal healthcare system) but apply our gender-inclusive principles.
-While we prioritise using gender affirming language, we also acknowledge the importance of sexed language and sex-specific clinical care.
+We commonly refer to ‘women and gender diverse birthing people’ because as we recognise that most of our clients identify as women, but not all.
+When working with clients or telling their stories, we will always use appropriate person-centred language.
+When referring to external aspects of our work that uses gendered language, we use current terminology (for example, the ‘maternal healthcare system’ or ‘women’s health’) but apply our gender-inclusive principles.
+While we prioritise using gender affirming language, we also acknowledge the importance of sexed language and sex-specific clinical care, in ensuring the best possible clinical care for women and other people who were assigned female at birth.